Changochen/latexlib/README.md

-# An easier way to user latex
+# An easier way to use latex